What is a table saw motor?

 - It clogs with sawdust.

-A Belt drive table saw motor that comes with a blade driven by a v-belt.
+A Belt drive table saw motor comes with a blade driven by a v-belt.
 The v-belt is attached to the tool motor.
 The belt drive motor has low efficiency and tends to lose more energy due to its system.
 More power than torque is produced.

 It is large and heavy.
 That is why they are popular in bigger and stationary table saws.
 These include contractor, hybrid, and cabinet table saws.
 There is more power and torque that gives accurate cuts, and that makes it ideal for professionals.